-The Rule of Lenity: As Attorneys General, we were - and are - acutely aware of the importance of giving fair notice as to what the criminal law Fair notice iscomponent prohibits. a constitutional due process, and it is often manifested in "the rule of lenity," which is the long-established practice of resolving questions concerning the ambit of a criminal statute in favor of the defendant.
+The Rule of Lenity:

+As Attorneys General, we were - and are - acutely aware of the importance of giving fair notice as to what the criminal law prohibits.
+Fair notice is a component of constitutional due process, and it is often manifested in "the rule of lenity," which is the long-established practice of resolving questions concerning the ambit of a criminal statute in favor of the defendant.
 This rule is "rooted in fundamental principles of due process which mandate that no individual be forced to speculate, at peril of indictment, whether his conduct is prohibited."
 Dunn v.
 United States, 442 U.S. 100, 112 (1979) (citations omitted).